 We were Picked up from our hotel in Nairobi at 08:00 Hours and departed for the coffee tour by road, the farm is approximately 8 kilometers from Nairobi, and it is a 54-Acre Piece of Private Land.

-The farm is home to 2.5 years Old Stone Age caves, trees thought to be hundreds of years old while the river reeds have a long story to tell.
-First you enjoy the nature trails amid bird watching, horse riding, and camel riding, feeding Masai ostrich, fishing and boat riding , then head to the coffee farms.
+The farm is home to 2.5 Years Old Stone Age caves, trees thought to be hundreds of years old, and the river reeds have a long story to tell.
+First, you enjoy the nature trails amid bird watching, horse riding, and camel riding, feeding Masai ostrich, fishing, and boat riding, then head to the coffee farms.

 We saw the picking process of coffee from the farms followed by a tour of the Local coffee factory.

 The cherry is sorted out before pulping.
-This helps to remove the immature, diseased, insect damaged and dry berries as well as the leaves, twigs and other foreign matter.
-The sorted out berries are processed by the dry method or wet method.
+This helps to remove immature, diseased, insect-damaged, and dry berries as well as leaves, twigs, and other foreign matter.
+The sorted-out berries are processed by the dry method or wet method.